cholla-hydro/cholla/docs/sphinx/Physics/CoolingChemistry.md

 The provided table spans densities `log(n) = -6` to `log(n) = 6` (cm^-3) and temperatures from `log(T) = 1` to `log(T) = 9` (K) with no cooling for temperatures below 10 K.

-Cooling is computed from the table using bilinear interpolation.
+Cooling and heating are computed from the table using bilinear interpolation.
 A custom function is used for double precision because the CUDA built-in performs interpolation using 8-bit accuracy.

 **Compatible with photoelectric heating.**

 ### Modelling Photoelectric Heating

-Several of our solvers are described above can be configured so that they also model the effect of photoelectric heating.
+Several of the solvers described above can be configured so that they also model the effect of photoelectric heating.
 To enable photoelectric heating, you can use the {par:param}`chemistry.photoelectric_heating` option.
-When photoelectric heating is enabled, you can control the assumed average number density with the {par:param}`chemistry.photoelectric_n_av_cgs` parameter.
+When photoelectric heating is enabled, you can control the assumed average number density (used to scale the normalization of the assumed ISRF) with the {par:param}`chemistry.photoelectric_n_av_cgs` parameter.

 :::{todo}
 It would be great to show the actual equations that get used